My Review Of The Language Habit Toolkit

 - It’s true

-Then I read through the handbook part of the Language Habit Toolkit that I’m reviewing today.
+Then I read through the handbook part of the Language Habit Toolkit that I’m reviewing in this post.
 At the end, it’s creator, Kerstin, recommends Gretchen Rubin’s book, Better than Before which is all about changing your life through building habits.

 Great minds think alike eh?